Skip to content

 For a no-nonsense wired VR audio solution, the Logitech G333 earbuds are specifically designed for the Quest 2 and come recommended by Meta itself.
 The thoughtful 3.5mm cable is the perfect length to prevent annoying dangling, while soft silicone tips (in three sizes) stay firmly in place as you move around in VR.

-Dual dedicated drivers, one for highs/mids and one for bass, work together to produce well-balanced, immersive sound.
-And despite the low $50 price, the aluminum housing gives them a more premium look and feel compared to other budget models.
+Dual dedicated drivers, one for highs/mids and one for bass, work together for balanced sound.
+The aluminum housing also feels sturdier than many budget models.

 Pros: